exakat/exakat-docs/Reference/Rules/Structures/ArrayMergeArrayArray.rst

 This analysis also reports when the used types are not an array : `array_merge() <https://www.php.net/array_merge>`_ does not accept scalar values, but only arrays.

+Since PHP 7.4, it is possible to call `array_merge() <https://www.php.net/array_merge>`_ without an argument : this means the default value may an empty array.

 .. code-block:: php